-A person may compete as a Young Rider from the beginning of the calendar year in which she reaches the age of sixteen (16) until the end of the calendar year in which he reaches the age of twenty-one (21).
+\A person may compete as a Young Rider from the beginning of the calendar year in which she reaches the age of sixteen (16) until the end of the calendar year in which he reaches the age of twenty-one (21).

-An athlete is considered to be twenty-two (22) years old from the beginning of the calendar year (1st January) in which he reaches the age of twenty-two (22).
+\\An athlete is considered to be twenty-two (22) years old from the beginning of the calendar year (1st January) in which he reaches the age of twenty-two (22).

-Protective headgear must conform with one of the current approved safety standards:
+\\\Protective headgear must conform with one of the current approved safety standards:

-- British: All PAS 015 (1998 onwards) - European: VG1 or EN1384-2017 (only in conjunction with another accepted standard from the list) - American: SNELL E2001 or E2016 - Australian and New Zealand: AS/NZS 3838 2006 onwards - American ASTM F1163:2004a onwards and any subsequent updates - Current American standard ASTM F1163 (2004a or 04a onwards) - Current American standard SNELL E2001 - Current British Standard PAS 015 (1998 or 2011) provided they are BSI Kitemarked - Interim European Standard VG1 (01.040: 2014-12) with or without BSA Kitemark - Current Australian Standard AS/NZS 3838 (2006 onwards) provided they are SAI Global marked - New Australian Standard ARB HS 2012 provided they are SAI Global marked - 2.
+- British: All PAS 015 (1998 onwards) - European: VG1 or EN1384-2017 (only in conjunction with another accepted standard from the list) - American: SNELL E2001 or E2016 - Australian and New Zealand: AS/NZS 3838 2006 onwards - American ASTM F1163:2004a onwards and any subsequent updates - 2.
 Protective Headgear must always be worn with Tailcoats. - 3.
-Leggings are defined as black leather gaiters worn over jodhpur boots.

-- 4. For Freestyle only, any single colour jacket/ tailcoat will be allowed.
+Leggings are defined as black leather gaiters worn over jodhpur boots. - 4.
+For Freestyle only, any single colour jacket/ tailcoat will be allowed.
 Striped or multi coloured coats are not permitted.
 Tasteful and discreet accents, such as a collar of a different hue, modest piping, or crystal decorations are acceptable. - 5.
 Waistcoats may be worn, with permission from the organizing committee, at shows below CDN status.
 Shirts must have sleeves and collars when riding without jackets.

-Military or Police uniform may be worn at all events. - 6.
-Any tasteful and discreet single colour tailcoat or jacket (excluding the National Colour, unless awarded to the Athlete) will be allowed.
+Military or Police uniform may be worn at all events.

+- Any tasteful and discreet single colour tailcoat or jacket (excluding the National Colour, unless awarded to the Athlete) will be allowed.
 Striped or multi-coloured jackets are not permitted.
 Tasteful and discreet accents, such as a collar of a different hue or modest piping or crystal decorations, are acceptable.
-Only Dressage SA registered badges are allowed on jackets. - 7.
+Only Dressage SA registered badges are allowed on jackets.
 Under penalty of elimination, the use of ear phones is strictly forbidden.
 They are, however, allowed in the warm up. - 8.
 DSA registered club golf-type shirts to be permitted at levels at local, non CDN shows.